stillya/joker.org/README.md

 # JOKER.ORG
-It's REST-API for programming jokes where you can like, dislike and get tops of jokes.
+Platform offers a collection of hilarious programming jokes that can be sorted by popularity based on user ratings.
+With the ability to like or dislike jokes

 # Plans:
-* Add front-end
+* Add frontend
-* Transfer to noSql DB
+* Transfer to nosql-DB